satori-com/tcpkali/README.md

       -r, --message-rate <R>      Messages per second to send in a connection

-      --latency-marker <string>   Measure latency using a per-message marker
+      --latency-marker <string>   Measure latency using a per-message marker --latency-marker-skip <N>   Ignore the first N occurrences of a marker

       --statsd                    Enable StatsD output (default disabled)
       --statsd-host <host>        StatsD host to send data (default is localhost)